ignasa007/Dropout-Effects-GNNs/README.md

     --drop_p ${drop_p}
 ```

-- 20 target nodes are sampled from Cora.
+- 20 target nodes are sampled from `dataset=Cora`.
-- For each of them, their 6-hop neighborhoods and the associated subgraph are computed.
+- For each target node, its 6-hop neighborhood and the corresponding subgraph is computed.
-- The Jacobian of the target node's representations are computed with respect to the source node's features.
+- The Jacobian of the target node's final representation is computed with respect to the source node's features.
-- 25 samples are computed for each target node.
+- 25 model samples are computed for each target node.
 In case of dropping methods, the model initialization and random masks are jointly sampled.
 - The Jacobian norms are stored at `./jac-norms/i=${i}/${dropout}-${gnn}/sample-${sample}.pkl`, where `${i}` is the index of the node in the original Cora network and `${sample}` is from 1 to 25.
 - The shortest distances from source nodes are stored at `./jac-norms/i=${i}/shortest_distances.pkl`.